-And so he said, "what do you want?"
+And so he said, "Well, what do you want?"

 And so, then I said, "Well, Lord, thou knowest".
 I was speaking to Him in King James, the Lord's English.

-[Next, Lonnie gives his response] "[unclear] if don't do it, I'll be like that son who said Yes, but didn't go and work in the field.
-And so you know that I am dust.
-If you know how I am made up.
-If you know all about me, Lord …" and so I said, "the decision of what [unclear] in your hands."
+I said, "Thou knowest!
+If I tell you and I don't do it, then you'll spank me and throw me in Hell!
+And if I don't do it, I'll be like that son that said yes and then didn't go and do the work in the field.
+And so you know that I am dust, and you know how I'm made up, and you know all about me, Lord!"
+And so I said, "The decision I'll put in your hands."

-And He lowered a golden scepter at my head, and He said, "Thou art received in the Beloved.
+Then He lowered a golden scepter at my head, and He said, "Thou art received in the beloved.
 Now call Chuck Smith."

 I was brought back into my body.
 I called Chuck Smith.
-I hadn't talked to him in years.
-And I said, "[unclear] Oh, I am one of the seven lights."
+I hadn't talked with him in years.
+And I said — it was one-thirty in the morning — "Aah!!
+I am one of the seven lights!"

 Lonnie does seem to have a specific purpose behind talking about his vision.
 It provided the run-up to where he talks about how he started going on mission trips overseas.
 Apparently, he considered his missionary work to be the outcome of this vision or connected to it.
 When did this vision supposedly occur?
-This is vert hard to say, but we can make some reasonable guesses.
+This is very hard to say, but we can make some reasonable guesses.
 At the end of the vision, Lonnie describes how he is told to call up pastor Chuck Smith.
 At this point, he also adds that he hadn't spoken to Chuck in years.
 Since Lonnie's second, rather short tenure at Calvary Chapel, Costa Mesa, occurred after his return from Florida, which would be about 1976, this would imply that the vision Lonnie was relating must have happened several years after 1976.
 Another possibility is that this vision might have occurred during the interval when he was in Florida.